Giving Love Is Better Than Getting It

 Love and human flourishing

-Patients in high-satisfaction marriages were three times more likely to be alive 15 years after heart surgery than those in low-satisfaction marriages.
+High marital satisfaction patients were over three times more likely to be alive 15 years after heart surgery.

 What if showing love to others is more important for your happiness than feeling loved yourself?